 When I gave up my maternity clothes a year ago, the hardest part about it wasn’t letting go of having more kids.
 It was remembering who I was when I bought those clothes—a professional with a job I loved, living in New York, indulging my desires for nice things that made me happy.
 My pregnancy clothes were worlds away from my stay-at-home fashion statements.

+When my mom was pregnant, she tells me, she had one dress, which she made herself, to get her through four summers with a third-trimester belly.
+Lucky for those of us who need an hour to sew a button, maternity clothes aren’t awful these days, and it’s the best shopping excuse you’ll ever have.
 Pregnant women today don’t hide under tents.
 They dress to accentuate their beautiful round bellies.
 It’s such a lovely shape to be.
 When there’s a baby in there.
 After the baby exits, not so much.
 Then, it’s all about clothes that are good at hiding whatever roundness remains.
 Or sags.
 Luckily, a baby is a very handy prop to distract everyone from your impaired ability to pull yourself together.
 “Don’t try to guess when I last showered!
 Ignore the spit up covering both of my shoulders!
 Look at those adorable baby cheeks!”

 (Tangent: I think we need to stop repeating the “you never get to shower” cliché to new moms.
 Veteran moms should encourage new moms to shower every day.
 Even if it’s only for two minutes and the baby has to scream, it’s an early way to learn that it’s okay to do things for you.)